RathodAyushi-28/CS253-LMS/Readme.md

 ## Overview
 This is my submission for C++ assignment for the course CS253, Spring semester of 2025, under Prof. Indranil Saha

-## Setup Instructions
-- **Book Cataloging**: Add, update, and delete book records.
-- **Member Management**: Register new members and maintain member details.
-- **Loan Management**: Issue and return books, and track overdue items.
-- **Search Functionality**: Search for books and members using various criteria.

 ## Installation
 1. Clone the repository:
     ```terminal